DEBBIE MORRISON

 Data on Museum Apps

 The data on museum app usage is pretty thin, but a report by Colleen Dilenschneider who collects and analyzes data for cultural organizations describes museum app usage in 2017 and 2019.
 It reveals low usage rate for museum apps in comparison to other media for visitors planning a museum visit (chart below).
 It also reveals that museum apps don’t deliver higher satisfaction levels compared to other information sources during an on-site experience.
-On the surface, it’s grim news for museums.

 Picture